mpdaroy/LBHDemo/README.md

 # LBHDemo
-This repository is for my QA automation application demo for Scrips
+This repository is for my QA automation application demo for LBH

 Please execute in sequence